Horse Welsh Section C mare.

 ![]() March trim Solar post trim |

-By April blood tests confirmed we were back on track, with the insulin now down to 52.2.
+By April blood tests confirmed we were back on track, with the insulin now down to 52.2, a remarkable improvement.

-By late summer she was off the woodchip surface, living out in a herd on a hard packed mud surface.
+As the summer progressed and her comfort improved, she rejoined her herd, living out on a packed mud surface.
 Unbooted /barefoot and comfortable.
-The trim cycle was then lengthened to 4/5 weeks.
+The trim cycle was lengthened to 4/5 weeks.

 August trim lateral |